Korg Kaossilator: Kaossilator Pro

-Korg unveiled the Kaossilator Pro at NAMM on 14 January 2010.
+Korg unveiled the Kaossilator Pro on 14 January 2010 at the NAMM Show.
 The device has a metal casing similar to the Kaoss Pad 3 (KP3), but its touchpad (divided into an 8×8 grid of rectangles) is back-lit with green lights instead of the KP3's red lights.
 The larger pad makes it easier to hit specific notes compared to the original Kaossilator.
 It offers 200 sounds, vocoder patches, four channels of looping, MIDI, a gate arpeggiator, 31 scales, editor software, and other features.
 Unlike the original Kaossilator, it allows music-loops and settings to be saved on an SD memory card.